omega8cc/provision_tasks_extra/README.txt

 Hosting tasks extra
 =====================

-This module extends Aegit hostmaster (and drush/provision) with some additional tasks.
+This module extends Aegit front-end with some additional tasks.

-Supported commands are:
+Supported tasks/commands are:

-- drush cache-clear -d
+- Flush all caches (drush cache-clear -d)
-- drush registry-rebuild -d
+- Rebuild registry (drush registry-rebuild -d)
-- drush core-cron -d
+- Run cron (drush core-cron -d)

 INSTALL
 =================

-As it has code for both hostmaster and drush it needs to be in both a modules directory of the hostmaster site and a directory where drush looks e.g. ~/.drush/.
+This code is for hostmaster it needs to be uploaded in the modules directory of the hostmaster platform.

-The module can be placed in both directories or symlinked.

-Registry-rebuild required the equally named drush module, installable with e.g. drush dl registry-rebuild.
+It requires provision_tasks_extra exstension uploaded in the ~/.drush/ directory of your Aegir backend.